Bebrene Manor

 Bebrene Manor (Bebrenes muiža, Rittergut Bewern, Dwór w Bebrene) is a manor house in Bebrene, Bebrene Parish, Augšdaugava Municipality, in the Selonia region of Latvia.
 Commissioned by Count Stanisław Kostka Plater-Zyberk and built in French neo-Renaissance style in the late 19th century by the Polish-Italian architect Leandro Marconi, the Bebrene Palace complex is located in a park, one of the most expressive landscaped parks of the English style in Latvia.

 The building currently houses the Bebrene secondary school.

 History

 The first manor was built at the beginning of the Livonian Order.
 In 1562 the manor fell into the hands of Kaspar Syberg and his family, who ruled in Bebrene until the beginning of the 19th century.
-On 6 January 1803 Count Michael Broel-Plater (1777-1862), married Izabela Helena Syberg zu Wischling (1785-1849) and from then on until 1920 the estate belonged to the Plater-Zyberk family.
+On 6 January 1803 Count Michał Broel-Plater (1777-1862), married Izabela Helena Syberg zu Wischling (1785-1849), and adopted her name, and from then on until 1920 the estate belonged to the Plater-Zyberk family.

-The current French neo-Renaissance manor house built in rectangular form was commissioned by Count Stanisław Kostka Plater-Zyberk (1823-1895) according to the design by Polish-Italian architect L. J. L. Marconi and completed in 1896 after the count's death.
+The current French neo-Renaissance manor house built in rectangular form was commissioned by Count Stanisław Kazimierz Plater-Zyberk (1823-1895) according to the design by Polish Leandro Marconi and completed in 1896 after the count's death.
 Originally it had two stories, but in the 1960s a third floor was added.